jphinspace/kotlin-sdl3/README.md

 Mac/Linux support in development

 To run, SDL3.dll needs to be present in the kotlin-sdl3 root directory.
+Also, SDL must be installed in C:\SDL3-3.1.3

 Building & running successfully as of 10/12/2024